 1) A Contract.

 We are a community grounded in promises to each other.
-During the application process, you have opportunities to review and discuss the parent contract and handbook.
+During the onboarding process, you have opportunities to review and discuss the parent handbook.
 If you agree with it, get ready for a transformative and fun journey – not just for your child but for yourself.

-If you don’t agree with it, don't sign it.
-In fact, we’ll try to un-sell you upfront.
+If you don’t agree with it, we’ll try to un-sell you upfront.
 The last thing we want to do is try to convince someone the Hero’s Journey at Wonder is for them.

 2) A Moment of Truth.